 - (b) “Any person who is an officer of a corporation and who performs services for remuneration for such corporation within this state, whether or not such services are continuous.”

 From the minimum wage laws to the payday requirements, ensure you’re aware of the following laws and regulations before employing anyone in Florida:

 There are no state exceptions for at-will employment in Florida.

-Employment certificates nor age certification are not required in Florida.
-Employers are responsible for ensuring they comply with Florida’s child labor requirements and regulations.
+Employment certificates, as well as age certification, are not required in Florida.
+Employers are responsible for complying with Florida’s child labor requirements and regulations.

 Florida does not have any regulations on how often they should pay employees.